dreth/Altserver-docker/README.md

 # Altserver-docker

-A dockerized version of [AltServer-Linux](https://github.com/NyaMisty/AltServer-Linux) for self-hosted environments.
+A dockerized version of [AltServer-Linux](https://github.com/NyaMisty/AltServer-Linux) with Wi-Fi sync capability.

 ## Run the server